kubernetes-sigs/blob-csi-driver/deploy/example/blobfuse-mi/README.md

 ### Steps

-1. Create a PV with the storage account name and managed identity client ID:
+1. Create a PV with the storage account name, container name, and managed identity client ID:

     ```yaml
     apiVersion: v1